marmelab/EventDrops/docs/configuration.md

 This is the function you are looking for if you want to hide a tooltip you previously displayed with `onMouseOver`.

-### label
+## label

 ### padding

 _Default: 20_

-Space between labels and drop lines margin.
+Space between labels and drop lines margin in pixels.
 Should be a number.

 ### text